Should you wish to sit next to Empress Elisabeth, fly above Vienna, or see what AI can do with Mozart, then I have a few suggestions for you…

 Three indoor attractions in particular place the emphasis on virtual reality and immersion.

-- Sisi’s Amazing Journey: a two-part attraction with a documentary film about the life of Empress Elisabeth followed by a virtual reality ride on a boat.
+- Sisi’s Amazing Journey: a two-part attraction with a documentary film about the life of Empress Elisabeth followed by a virtual reality ride on a boat

-The VR part is simply a bundle of fun; you also sit in an actual (small) boat, which moves to add another dimension to the adventure.
+The VR part is simply a bit of fun; you also sit in an actual (small) boat, which moves to add another dimension to the adventure.
 The monarch herself serves as your fellow passenger and guide.

 - Time Travel tour: a sister attraction to the above and much more extensive.
-A bubbly mix of VR, 5D cinema, moving sets, animatronics and more with a little bit of history thrown in to give it a veneer of education.
+A bubbly mix of VR, 5D cinema, moving sets, animatronics and more with a little bit of history thrown in to give it a veneer of education

 This takes you through notable events or Vienna-related themes, but the focus is on the entertainment part of infotainment.

-- Schloss Schönbrunn VR experience: a 24-minute cinematic and VR experience in one of the rooms of Schönbrunn palace.
+- Schloss Schönbrunn VR experience: a 24-minute cinematic and VR experience in one of the rooms of Schönbrunn palace

-The presentation guides you across the last couple of centuries of Habsburg personalities, with Empress Elisabeth playing a big part (yep, she’s popular!)
+The presentation guides you across the last couple of centuries of Habsburg personalities, with Empress Elisabeth playing a big part (yep, she’s popular.)

 VR tours